 The bright red apples have a high quality flavor, primarily sweet but with some acidity and complexity.
 They keep fairly well in natural cold storage or a fridge.

-Please fill in the details below and we will let you know when Sweet Sixteen apple trees are back in stock.
+Fill in the details below and we will let you know when Sweet Sixteen apple trees are back in stock.

 Sweet Sixteen is an easy variety to grow.
 It has reasonable resistance to scab, fireblight and cedar apple rust, and is naturally vigorous.
 It comes into bearing within a few years.